A Story About Cathy, a Member of the CAC Family

 Education for Successful Living

-Daniel found out about Community Action Center's Adult Education Program from a flyer at his church, Apostles Church of Sandy Springs, one of CAC's member congregations.
-He has attended English as a Second Language classes at CAC for two years.
+Daniel found out about Community Assistance Center’s Adult Education Program from a flyer at his church.
+He attended English as a Second Language classes at CAC for two years.
 Although already a U.S. citizen, this Iranian native often comes to the citizenship classes to practice his English and learn more about his new country.
-Daniel also had his taxes prepared for free at CAC through the IRS VITA program.
-"I appreciate the kindness I find at Community Action Center," says Daniel.
-"It is not easy to learn other languages.
+Daniel also had his taxes prepared for free at CAC through the VITA program.
+“I appreciate the kindness I find at CAC,” says Daniel.
+“It is not easy to learn other languages.
 My improved English has helped me a lot in my job working with customers.”